Holly’s Do’s and Don’ts for Disneyland

 When you enter into Disneyland, someone will call you “princess” and ask to check your bag.
 Be sure to hide your drugs carefully and try to enjoy the compliment because who knows when you’ll get another one.
 Plus, it sounds better coming from an actual person than from some furry fetishist parading around the park in a mouse costume.

-6. Do not waste an hour in line to get a picture with Mickey Mouse.
+6. Don’t waste an hour in line to get a picture with Mickey Mouse.

 This isn’t really Mickey Mouse, the cartoon character you loved as a child in Mickey’s Christmas Carol or later, as a college student on acid, in Fantasia—this is a sweaty person with a criminal record and child support payments inside of a mouse costume.
 Do, however, wait in line to get a picture with Pluto.
 The line will be significantly shorter, and Pluto has an endearingly pathetic quality that no other Disney character quite captures.
 Pluto is, after all, a dog with a mouse for a master.